-The press release should consist of just a few paragraphs that emphasize the most important highlights for the release, i.e. the information that would please readers the most, prompt the most anger, or prompt action.
-Press releases should ideally be limited to just two pages, including a strong first paragraph that focuses on a single finding, a sentence or two of context, and a paragraph of explanation about Afrobarometer and the NP.
-Please use the AB press release template for preparing these documents, which already incorporates the AB logo, and colour scheme, standard language about methodology, and guidance on which content to include. and how to organize it.
-Press releases usually accompany the release of media briefings, dispatches, and policy papers, but they can also be used as stand-alone documents to communicate tightly focused information.
+The press release should consist of just a few paragraphs that emphasize the most important highlights of the release, i.e. the information that would please readers the most, prompt the most anger, or prompt action.
+Press releases should ideally be limited to just two pages, including a strong first paragraph that focuses on a single finding, a sentence or two of context, a few bullets of key findings, and a paragraph of explanation about Afrobarometer and the NP.
+Please use the AB press release template for preparing these documents, which already incorporates the AB logo and colour scheme, standard language about methodology, and guidance on which content to include and how to organize it.
+Press releases usually accompany the release of media briefings and important papers, but they are also highly effective as stand-alone documents to communicate tightly focused information.